 I guess we’ve come a full circle in terms of appreciating the health benefits of traditional Indian cooking and spices.
 From mindlessly eating spicy food, to eschewing spice in favor of bland food to the present when we know that moderation is the key.
-Lately we’ve started re-discovering the numerous health benefits of the spices that we’ve been using and consuming for years.
+Lately we’ve started re-discovering the health benefits of the spices that we’ve been using and consuming for years.
 One such spice is methi or fenugreek.
-Below are five reasons why methi is good for you and why you should use it in your cooking:

-- Methi helps to reduce cholestrol levels so is great for weight management.
+- Methi helps to reduce cholesterol levels so is great for weight management.

-- The potassium content of methi counteracts the effects of sodium in your body which helps in stabilizing heart rate and blood pressure.
+- The potassium content of methi counteracts the effects of sodium in your body which helps in stabilising heart rate and blood pressure.
 This can lower the risk of heart attacks.